uccser/cs-unplugged/csunplugged/topics/content/en/binary-numbers/unit-plan/lessons/how-binary-digits-work-junior-ct-links.md

 We have included the information here however because it is useful background knowledge for teaching this topic.

 Abstraction helps us simplify things because we can ignore the details we don’t currently need to know.
 Binary number representation is an abstraction that hides the complexity of the electronics and hardware inside a computer that store data.

-In this case the details we can ignore include: Computers use physical devices like electric circuits and voltages in circuits to store and move data, and there are many complex physics and mathematical theories that make this work.
+In this case the details we can ignore include: Computers use physical devices like electronic circuits and voltages in circuits to store and move data, and there are many complex physics and mathematical theories that make this work.

 We don’t need to understand how these circuits work because we can use the abstraction of binary, as numbers made up of bits (0s and 1s), to understand data and work out problems, without having to think about what is happening ‘underneath the hood’ of the computer.

 Another use of abstraction is considering what is needed to represent any given digit in binary.
 The answer is all you need are two different things.
 These things can be anything!
 Two different colours, two animals, two symbols etc.
 As long as there are two of them, and they are different, you can use these to represent any number, using binary, the same way a computer uses electricity to represent data.

 #### Examples of what you could look for:

 Who are the students that can demonstrate converting and representing binary numbers using things other than “1’s and 0’s”, “black and white”, and “off and on” (for example using :] and :[, or using people standing up or sitting down).